 I recommend scooping them into a separate plastic container and setting them aside while performing heavy cleaning.
 Putting them in a separate container is not required for light cleaning though.
 Just do your best to avoid stressing your pet frog and they will be just fine!

-Red-Eyed Tree Frog Infographic
+TLDR; Red-Eyed Tree Frog Care

 Join our Newsletter!